AmblesideOnline Year 10 Lite Booklist

 OR A History of the American People by Paul Johnson ($amzn) (K)

-OR Land of Hope: An Invitation to the Great American Story by Wilfred M. McClay is an option for American history. ($amzn) (K) This is a lighter option.
+OR Land of Hope: An Invitation to the Great American Story by Wilfred M. McClay is an option for American history. ($amzn) (K) The paperback version may not be sturdy -- we saw one that had pages falling out after a few days.
+This is a lighter option.
 [7]

 Arguing About Slavery by William Lee Miller ($amzn)